Vonsild/HowTo/README.md

 To install .deb file from disk: `apt install ./<FILENAME>`

 To view the description of the .deb file: `dpkg-deb -I ./<FILENAME>`
+To view ONLY the 'Description' field: `dpkg -f general-setup.deb Description`